SPARTA

 This plugin uses an optimised framework for rendering spread sound sources over an arbitrary playback system, as described in [14].
 In this particular implementation, the directional responses for the target system are loaded as impulse responses via the SOFA format (e.g., using HRIRs for binaural, or microphone array IRs for creating a synthetic recording).
 The algorithm is then tasked with mixing the input mono signals to produce the appropriate multi-channel signals (e.g. 2 for binaural playback, 4 or 32 for a synthetic tetrahedral microphone or Eigenmike array recording), such that the output signals create a diffuse, or rather: “incoherently spead” sound source.
 The solution is optimised to introduce decorrelated signal energy into the output only to the degree that is required to fulfill the target model.
 Therefore, the signal fidelity of the input signal is largely retained.
 The algorithm proposed in [14] is denoted as “OM” in this plug-in.
 For comparison, an unconstrained spatial covariance matching alternative is provided under the name “EVD”, which also fulfills the target model, but does so without the constraints for preserving signal fidelity.
 Additionally, a coherent spreading baseline (“BL”), which is commonly employed in the industry (e.g. game audio engines) is included, which can sound very unnatural when compared to the incoherent spreading alternatives.

-This plug-in was developed by Leo McCormack and Archontis Politis.
+Developers: Leo McCormack and Archontis Politis.

 About the developers

-• Michael McCrea: an audio R&D engineer.
+• Michael McCrea: audio R&D engineer.

-• Sebastian Schlecht: a professor at Aalto University.
+• Sebastian Schlecht: professor at Friedrich-Alexander-Universität Erlangen-NĂĽrnberg.

 License

 All of the plug-ins in the SPARTA suite may be used for academic, personal, and/or commercial use.
-The source code may also be used for commercial purposes, provided that the terms of the GPLv3 license are fulfilled.
+The source code may also be used for commercial purposes, provided that the terms of the GPLv3 license are honoured.
 This requires that the original code and/or any derived works must also be open-sourced and made available under the same GPLv3 license, if it is to be used for commercial purposes.

 References